-The COVID-19 coronavirus epidemic has become the central topic and a major preoccupation of the media and the public.
+The COVID-19 pandemic has become the central topic and a major preoccupation of the media and the public.
 The outbreak has created uncertainty for individuals, families, as well as businesses and self-employed workers like yourself.

 We want to assure you that Splend is not just here to give you a set of wheels.
 Our teams are on hand to help you stay healthy, safe, and well-informed during this exceptional period.